|

 Be respectful of the life in the tidepools.
 Watch your step and don’t go around collecting the sealife.
 They’re fun to observe and appreciate living out the remainder of their life in the waters they call home.

-Setup Camp at Cape Perpetua
+Camping at Cape Perpetua

 Hike the trails at Cape Perpetua along the Oregon Coast Carltonauts Travel Tips